Uyanide/AuTUMoodle/README.md

 - `config.json`: contains general configurations such as what to download, where to save, etc.
 - `credentials.json`: contains login credentials, i.e. username and password.

+These two files can have whatever name you like and be placed wherever you want, as long as the correct paths are provided via the `-c/--config` and `-s/--secret` arguments respectively when running the CLI tool

 > [!IMPORTANT]
 >
-> Both files can have whatever name you like and be placed wherever you want, as long as the correct paths are provided when running the CLI tool via the `-c/--config` and `-s/--secret` arguments respectively.
+> Both files should be encoded in UTF-8 to avoid potential issues with special characters.
+This is especially important for running on Windows systems.

 > [!NOTE]
 >